Air Force Historical Research Agency

-The Air Force Historical Research Agency (AFHRA) is the repository for United States Air Force historical documents.
-The Agency's collection begun during World War II in Washington, D.C. and moved in 1949 to Maxwell Air Force Base, the site of Air University, to provide research facilities for professional military education students, the faculty, visiting scholars, and the general public.
+The Air Force Historical Research Agency (AFHRA) the Department of the Air Force's central repository for physical and digital documentation.
+The archivists and historians who work at AFHRA collect, manage, and preserve the archival collections of the United States Air Force (USAF) and United States Space Force (USSF).
+The Agency's collection began during World War II in Washington, D.C., and moved in 1949 to Maxwell Air Force Base, the site of Air University, to provide research facilities for professional military education students, the faculty, visiting scholars, and the general public.